tiprankstipranks

 Problems that affect our service providers could potentially adversely affect us as well

 A number of parties provide services to us or to our users.
 These services include the hosting of our servers, shipping and the postal and payments infrastructures that allow users to deliver and pay for goods and services, in addition to paying their Mercado Libre Marketplace bills.
-Financial, regulatory, or other problems that might prevent these companies from providing services to us or our users could reduce the number of listings on our websites or make completing transactions on our websites more difficult, which would harm our business.
+Financial, regulatory, or other problems that might prevent these companies from providing services to us or our users could reduce the number of listings on our websites or make completing transactions on our ecosystem more difficult, which may harm our business.
 Any security breach at one of these companies could also affect our customers and harm our business.

 Costs1 | 2.4%